c-49/honey-bear-bot/README.md

 - `/nocontact check` - Check your current no-contact streak
 - `/nocontact reset` - Reset your no-contact record and start over

+### Wellness Check-In Commands (Moderators Only)
+- `/check [msg] [user] [autodm] [time] [customdate] [note]` - Flag a user or message for a wellness check
+  - **msg**: Message ID or Discord link (optional, if not using user parameter)
+  - **user**: User to check on (optional, if not using msg parameter)
+  - **autodm**: Enable/disable automatic DM wellness check (true/false, required)
+  - **time**: When to check or remind (1h, 3h, 6h, 24h, or custom)
+  - **customdate**: Custom date for check (format: YYYY-MM-DD or YYYY-MM-DD HH:mm, only if time is "custom")
+  - **note**: Optional note explaining why the wellness check is needed

+**Wellness Check Features:**
+- **Auto-DM Mode**: Bot DMs the user to check in, monitors for response hourly for 24 hours
+  - If user responds to DM, check auto-resolves with green confirmation
+  - If DMs are disabled, mod chat is notified
+  - If 24 hours pass with no response, red timeout notification sent to mod chat
+- **Reminder Mode**: At specified time, sends single reminder to mod chat
+  - Mods can manually resolve with "Mark Resolved" button
+- **User Response Tracking**: Automatically resolves check when user responds
+- **Message Reference**: Can flag from specific messages to document concerns
+- **Persistent Storage**: All checks logged for historical record and auditing

 ### Admin Commands (Administrator Permission Required)
 - `/admindata list` - View all users with no-contact data, ranked by streak length
 - `/admindata user @user` - View detailed data for a specific user